UofS-KoLab/.github/profile/README.md

 4. Click on **Deploy Keys** from the left-hand menu.
 ![deploy-key-location](./images/deploy-key-location.jpg)
 1. Fill the form as shown and then press "Add Key".
+> [!NOTE]
+> It is advised that you use read-only deploy keys on the a40 server.

 ![deploy-key-add-new](./images/deploy-key-add-new.jpg)

 ### 3. Setting up hosts on A40-server